The Integrative Psychiatry Program

 PLEASE NOTE: Fellows who participate in forum discussions via the Listserv are solely responsible for adhering to policies for Patient Privacy and Confidentiality in accordance with all relevant institutional, state, and federal laws, along with our Fellowship Terms & Conditions.

-Do I need a Zoom account to join Group Supervisions?
+Do I need a Zoom account to join the supervisions?

 A Zoom account is not required if you are joining a Zoom webinar meeting as a participant.
 For more details about the Zoom platform, please visit Zoom.us.

-Can I ask questions or submit cases for members of the Faculty to discuss during Supervisions?
+Can I ask questions or submit cases for faculty to discuss during supervisions?

-When first reminders are sent out to Fellows by the Fellowship coordinator, they will include an invitation to submit cases and/or questions by email in advance of the Supervision.
-Questions may be submitted in the body of an email to the Fellowship Coordinator.
+When first reminders are sent out to fellows by the Fellowship Director, they will include an invitation to submit cases and/or questions by email in advance of the Supervision.
+Questions may be submitted in the body of an email to the Fellowship Director.

 For case presentations, patient information and/or test data may be submitted as attachments (text or scanned documents).
 Please DO NOT submit more than five separate attachments per case.
 Please read the following FAQ regarding case submission policies.